 Cherry and Thyme Champagne Cocktail (Makes 2)

-Festive Bellini (Makes As Many As You'd Like)
+Festive Cranberry Bellini (Makes As Many As You'd Like)

-Heat 1 300g packet of fresh cranberries over a low heat.
+Heat 1 300g packet of fresh cranberries over low heat.
 Add 1 tbsp of caster sugar (add more if you want it sweeter) until you create a paste-like consistency.
 Allow to cool and put 1-2 teaspoons into each glass.
-Add champagne to fill the glass and stir carefully.
+Add Champagne to fill the glass and stir carefully.